 Drink Local with Cville Hop On Tours

-Albermarle Counties growing brewery and winery scene should be on the itinerary of any craft beer and wine lover.
+Albermarle County's growing brewery and winery scene should be on the itinerary of any craft beer and wine lover.
 The Charlottesville area also boasts the most cideries in Virginia, so add a few to your tasting mix.
 A unique, fun, and safe way to explore all that local sipping goodness is with CVille Hop On Tours.

 Hop on and off the rotating shuttle on several different routes, with pick-up at Three Notch'd Brewing and select hotels.
 The comfortable buses provide snacks and water as they safely shuttle you to your next stop.
-If you have a group in town, schedule a private tour that includes transportation, tastings, and behind the scenes access.
+If you have a group in town, schedule a private tour that includes transportation, tastings, and behind-the-scenes access.
 Weekend tours frequently sell out, so book early to ensure your spot.

-Where to Stay on a Charlottesville Getaway
+Where to Stay in Charlottesville VA

 Oakhurst Inn, Charlottesville, Virginia

 Tucked away on a quiet residential street, but only steps from the UVA Lawn, the Oakhurst Inn offers 27 comfy rooms.
 The Oakhurst makes a good in-town base for a Charlottesville getaway, especially if you are visiting students at the university.
 While it’s not a B&B, Oakhurst has its own gourmet cafe offering delicious breakfasts and lunch, with indoor and patio seating.

 Check rates and book your stay at the Oakhurst Inn.